Are you in one of these categories?

 - Since the Fall of 2008, the global economy has been in the painful process of squeezing out inflated, old paradigm value.
 There is a new normal forming up

-- Loss of numerous manufacturing jobs and high unemployment rate means tougher competition when applying for any position
+- Loss of manufacturing jobs and the rise of automation means tougher competition when applying for any position

 - The preferences of the global economy, with its reduced wages, contract work, temporary work and the demand for non-traditional, creative approaches.